Karin Slaughter

 Karin Slaughter (born January 6, 1971) is an American crime writer.
-She has written 21 novels, which have sold more than 40 million copies and have been published in 120 countries.
+She has written 25 novels, which have sold more than 40 million copies and have been published in 120 countries.
 Her first novel, Blindsighted (2001), was published in 27 languages and made the Crime Writers' Association's Dagger Award shortlist for "Best Thriller Debut" of 2001.

-Slaughter also won the 2015 CWA Ian Fleming Steel Dagger award for her novel Cop Town.
+Slaughter won the 2015 CWA Ian Fleming Steel Dagger award for her novel Cop Town.

 Her 2018 novel, Pieces of Her, was adapted into an eight-episode television series of the same name, released in March 2022 on Netflix.

+Early life

+Slaughter was born in Covington, Georgia and grew up in Lake Spivey.
+She has two older sisters.
+She attended Morrow High School in Ellenwood, Georgia.
+She then studied literature at Georgia State University, but dropped out prior to graduating.
+She wrote her first novel Blindsighted in three months.

 Philanthropy

 Slaughter is a library advocate and founded Save the Libraries, a non-profit organization that campaigns to support US public libraries.
 The Save the Libraries fund has provided more than $300,000 to the DeKalb County Public Library in Atlanta, Georgia.

 Publishing history

-Characters from Slaughter's two main series, Grant County and Will Trent (Atlanta), were brought together in her novels Undone (2009), titled Genesis internationally, and Broken (2010).
-In these novels, Will Trent and Sara Linton work cases set in Atlanta and Grant County, respectively.
+Characters from Slaughter's two main series, Grant County and Will Trent, were brought together in her novels Undone (2009), titled Genesis internationally, and Broken (2010).
+In these novels, Sara Linton and Will Trent work cases set in Grant County and Atlanta, respectively.